AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 That is enough for most people.

-## How This Applies to Muay Thai, Gym, and Combat Sports
+## How this applies to Muay Thai, gym, and combat sports

 This topic matters a lot for fighters.